Natnaeldev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays all users and their home directories, sorted by users.
 Write a command that finds all empty files and directories in the current directory and all sub-directories.
 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.